Durga Bai Vyam

 She has created paintings for several publications and exhibited her works widely.
 In 2022, she was awarded Padma Shri by the Government of India for her contributions in the field of arts.

 Early life

-Durgabai Vyam was born in Burbaspur, a village in Madhya Pradesh.
+Durga Bai Vyam was born in Burbaspur, a village in Madhya Pradesh.

 At the age of six, she learned the art of digna from her mother, a ritual of painting geometric patterns on the inner and outer walls and floors of the house during weddings and harvest festivals.
 Her early digna works were well appreciated by people in the community.